pandrum/album-cover-image-classifier/README.md

 The models are built using TensorFlow and Keras.
 Both models are leveraging pre-trained weights on the ImageNet dataset.

-The data that was being used for the two machine learning models can be recreated from this repository: [EquiGen Album Cover Dataset](https://github.com/pandrum/equigen/blob/main/README.md).
+The data that was being used for the two machine learning models in this project can be recreated from this repository: [EquiGen Album Cover Dataset](https://github.com/pandrum/equigen/blob/main/README.md).

 The dataset is split into a 70% training, 15% validation, and 15% test set.
 Split is done with [split-folders](https://pypi.org/project/split-folders/).